 Note: If you require a soil corer, you can collect one from our Farranfore facility for a refundable deposit of €75.
 For an additional fee, we can process the sample within a 5 or 3-day turnaround.

 We Can Do It For You In 3 Easy Steps.

-Simple – order the test you need, and we will post your soil boxes, your reception form and your sampling instructions.
+Simple – order the test you need, and we will post your soil boxes, reception form and sampling instructions.

 Clear – follow the instructions, collect the sample and post it back to us or drop it into our Farranfore facility.

 Accurate – easy-to-understand results will be sent to you by email within 10 days.
-After that, you can follow up with us for a consultation on your results.
+After that, you can consult us for a consultation on your results.